 How many beta readers should you send your book to?
 Ideally, more than one.
 Three to five is a good number, as it allows you to see a range of opinions without being too overwhelmed.
 Ask for honest, specific feedback, emotional reactions and reasons why they think what they do.
 Be prepared for criticism!
 (That’s the whole point!)

 A group of excellent beta readers can replace the need for professional macro editing (manuscript critique, development/substantive editing) and therefore save you money!
-They can’t replace professional sentence-level editing (copy-editing/line editing) though, as that’s a very different specialist skill.
+They can’t replace professional sentence-level editing (line and copy-editing), though, as that’s a very different specialist skill.

 The idea behind a manuscript critique is very similar to that of beta reading, only a paid professional may have a deeper level of knowledge and a more systematic approach and you’ll likely be dealing with a less informal relationship.

 This is another paid option – one that usually costs significantly more than a critique.
-In general, development or substantive editing is a much more intensive service.
+In general, developmental (or substantive) editing is a much more intensive service.
 The editor will look at all the big-picture elements, but will also focus on specific moments within the manuscript that need attention and offer more specific advice on how to develop and redraft the manuscript.

 Usually, a manuscript critique is presented as an editorial letter.
 Development or substantive editing may include an editorial letter as well as lots of comments on the manuscript itself.
 The manuscript might go back and forth between the editor and writer, through various drafts, depending on the arrangement made – whereas a critique is usually conducted in a single pass.